dpranantha/dpranantha.github.io/_posts/2021-01-06-accessing-and-transforming-objects-in-kotlin-via-reflect.md

 - Google BigQuery API
 ---

-I had a use case where I needed to transform multiple data classes into [Google BigQuery TableRow](https://developers.google.com/resources/api-libraries/documentation/bigquery/v2/java/latest/index.html?com/google/api/services/bigquery/model/TableRow.html) model.
+I had a use case to transform multiple data classes into the [Google BigQuery TableRow](https://developers.google.com/resources/api-libraries/documentation/bigquery/v2/java/latest/index.html?com/google/api/services/bigquery/model/TableRow.html) model.
-It is relatively straightforward if we have data classes with only a couple mandatory and optional properties as follows.
+It is relatively straightforward if we have data classes with only a couple of mandatory and optional properties.

 ```kotlin
 data class ExampleClass(